QUANDINI-byte/folio/content/Projects/_index.md

 ![Dino](/images/UntitledProto.gif "")

 This untitled prototype was a short project between me and a [friend](https://garethkeenan.artstation.com/).
-I handled all the programming and my [friend](https://garethkeenan.artstation.com/) handled all the art.
+I handled all the programming and my [friend](https://garethkeenan.artstation.com/) handled all the game design and art.

 {{< cards cols=1 >}}
 <div class="flex" style="margin-top: 0.8em;">